strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.12 - 2023-08-07 =
+* BUG FIX: Fixed issue where password reset attempts may incorrectly show that the user's password reset key is invalid. #2561 (@dparker1005, @andrewlimaza)

 = 2.12 - 2023-08-04 =
 * FEATURE: Added integration with LifterLMS to streamline setting up that plugin when Paid Memberships Pro is active. #2533 (@ideadude, @MaximilianoRicoTabo)
 * ENHANCEMENT: A “no access” message can now be set when restricting Elementor widgets. #2525 (@andrewlimaza)